 Canada doubles value of coronavirus stimulus package, promises cash, loan delays

 Canada has almost doubled the value of an aid package to help people and businesses deal with losses from the coronavirus outbreak, with Ottawa handing out more money than forecast, Finance Minister Bill Morneau said on Wednesday.
-The package is now worth C$52 billion ($36.62 billion), up from an initial C$27 billion outlined last week, he told reporters.
+The package is worth C$52 billion ($36.62 billion), up from an initial C$27 billion outlined last week.

-"That is a significant change because of the scale and the significance for people of these benefits," Morneau told a news conference.
-More than a million people have signed up for unemployment benefits in the last week as the crisis deepened.
+"That is a significant change because of the scale and the significance for people of these benefits," Morneau said.
+More than a million people signed up for unemployment benefits in the last week.

-The package, which Parliament approved earlier in the day, also includes an additional C$55 billion in the form of tax deferrals.
-"Canada is taking a very ... appropriate but also significant approach to how we're responding to the incredible challenge that we're facing," said Morneau.
+Oil companies asked Ottawa to free up cash and credit to survive, and banks could be hit harder than during the 2008 financial crisis.
+The package, which Parliament approved earlier on Wednesday, includes an additional C$55 billion in tax deferrals.

-A total of 3,290 Canadians have been diagnosed with the coronavirus and 30 have died.
-Morneau said additional measures would be unveiled "in coming days," with expectations for aid to the struggling airline and energy sectors.
+About 3,400 Canadians have been diagnosed with the coronavirus and 31 have died.
+Morneau said additional measures would be unveiled "in coming days."
+In a sign of the outbreak's economic damage, Canada's most populous province Ontario estimated a wider budget deficit.

-The aid package will give people affected by the outbreak C$2,000 a month and delay student loan repayments, among other measures to boost the economy, Prime Minister Justin Trudeau said on Wednesday.
-A new portal will be set up by April 6, for people who have lost jobs or are unable to work, to apply for the monthly payments, which will run for four months.
+The aid package will give people affected by the outbreak C$2,000 a month and delay student loan repayments, among other measures to boost the economy, Prime Minister Justin Trudeau said.
+A portal will be set up by April 6 for people who have lost jobs or are unable to work to apply for monthly payments, which will run for four months.

-"We are hopeful that the system will be up and running by April 6 and the checks and direct deposits will be flowing days after that," Trudeau told reporters outside his house.
-The plan also delays student loan payments for three months.
+Sports equipment maker Bauer Hockey plans to modify its hockey visors into face shields for healthcare workers, while retailers Canada Goose Holdings, and Gap Inc said they would produce medical gear.
+Officials ordered returning travelers to obey a 14-day quarantine or face fines and criminal charges.
+Lawyers scrambled to get inmates out of jail amid fears of spreading coronavirus in close quarters.

-Parliament passed the bill after almost a day of political wrangling.
-Legislators backed the measures after the Liberal government agreed to remove proposals that would have given Ottawa emergency spending powers without parliamentary approval until the end of 2021.
-The modified bill caps Ottawa's emergency spending power at six months.
-It also says the House of Commons finance committee - which is controlled by opposition legislators - can probe government spending and force Parliament back in 48 hours if it thinks abuses are occurring.
+Legislators backed the Liberal government's measures after it removed proposals that would have given Ottawa emergency spending powers without parliamentary approval until the end of 2021.
+The modified bill caps Ottawa's emergency spending power at six months and allows a House committee controlled by opposition legislators to force Parliament back over spending abuses.

-Trudeau's Liberals only have a minority in the House of Commons and rely on other parties to govern. ($1 = 1.4198 Canadian dollars) (With additional reporting by Kelsey Johnson in Ottawa and Amran Abocar in Toronto; Editing by Bernadette Baum, Steve Orlofsky and Diane Craft)
+Trudeau's Liberals have a minority in the House of Commons and rely on other parties to govern. ($1 = 1.4198 Canadian dollars) (With additional reporting by Kelsey Johnson in Ottawa, Amran Abocar in Toronto and Rod Nickel in Winnipeg; Editing by Bernadette Baum, Steve Orlofsky and Diane Craft)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)